gaborvida-stack/Web-Scraper/README.md

   ```
 ## Code Overview
   - The script is organized into the following classes:
-    - WebScraper: Handles making requests to the URL and obtaining the HTML content.
+    - `WebScraper`: Handles making requests to the URL and obtaining the HTML content.
-    - HTMLParser: Parses the HTML content using BeautifulSoup and searches for specific tags, classes, IDs, or attributes.
+    - `HTMLParser`: Parses the HTML content using BeautifulSoup and searches for specific tags, classes, IDs, or attributes.
-    - UserInterface: Manages user input and output for a smooth interaction.
+    - `UserInterface`: Manages user input and output for a smooth interaction.